 Visit www.drsarahallen.com for more blog posts on a variety of issues relevant to women.

-She sees clients in her Northbrook office or via telephone or Skype sessions.
+She works with clients in Northbrook office or throughout Illinois and Florida via telephone or video sessions.

 She can also be reached at (847) 791-7722 or by the form below.